jupyter-book/jupyter-book/upgrade.md

 Before we can upgrade a {term}`Legacy Book`, we must first discuss its important files and structure.
 :::

-### Configuration Files
+### Generating a {term}`Legacy Book`

-Jupyter Book 1 used [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) to build each book into publication-quality books and documents.This engine was originally designed for documentation generation, such as <https://docs.python.org>, and has a long historical legacy.
-In order to hide the complexity that stemmed from making a documentation engine behave like a user-friendly tool for book authorship, Jupyter Book 1 introduced its own configuration files and CLI to build a book.
-Consequently, a {term}`Legacy Book` was required to have a number of configuration files
+Jupyter Book 1 uses [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) to build each book into publication-quality books and documents.
+Sphinx was originally designed for documentation generation, such as <https://docs.python.org>, and has a long historical legacy.
+In order to hide the complexity that stems from making a documentation engine behave like a book authoring tool, Jupyter Book 1 introduced its own configuration files and CLI to build a book.
+Consequently, a {term}`Legacy Book` is required to have a number of configuration files (see [](#legacy-config-files)).
-.

 :::{table} {term}`Legacy Book` configuration files.
 :name: legacy-config-files